daviddesancho/PRESTGARA/docs/md_protein.md

  including the minimization of the protein structure, the equilibration of the water box and the convergence to a set of pre-defined set of conditions (pressure and temperature) at which we want to study our system.
 In our simple coarse grained model things are much simplified.

+The first thing we will do is to source the ```GMXRC.bash``` file, that allows Gromacs commands to be accessible in our terminal.

+	$> source $GROMACS_INSTALL_LOCATION/bin/GMXRC.bash

-First we will prepare our Gromacs "run input file" using the following command
+Then we will prepare our Gromacs "run input file" using the following command

 	$> gro="titin6_longbox.gro"
 	$> top="titin6.top"